Skip to Content

 Other Things Worth Knowing

-Kids: This Winnats Pass walk route is probably ok for adventurous older children but unsuitable for younger kids.
+Kids: This Winnats Pass walk route is suitable for older children.

-Pushchair/Wheelchair Access: Unfortunately, this route is not accessible with a pushchair or wheelchair.
+Pushchair/Wheelchair Access: Unfortunately, this route is not accessible.

 Footwear: Supportive footwear with a good grip is essential for this walk.

-Weather: Be mindful that the weather can change quickly in the hills.
+Weather: The weather can change quickly in the hills.
 Be prepared for all the seasons.

 Facilities: There are pubs, toilets, picnic benches, and other facilities in Castleton.